-PM CARES Fund – Under the chairmanship of Prime Minister Narendra Modi, the PM CARES i.e. the Prime Minister’s Citizen Assistance and Relief in Emergency Situation Fund was created on March 28th, 2020.
+PM CARES Fund – Under the chairmanship of Prime Minister Narendra Modi, the Prime Minister’s Citizen Assistance and Relief in Emergency Situation Fund was created on March 28th, 2020.
 The Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund popularly known as PM-CARES Fund has been established by the government to address any emergency or distress scenario, including the COVID-19 pandemic.

 This Fund was established as a result of several demands from the public to assist the administration in the wake of the COVID-19 emergency.
-Candidates can know the detailed information about the PM CARES Fund on the Official Website (pmindia.gov.in).
+Candidates can know detailed information about the PM CARES Fund on the Official Website (pmindia.gov.in).

-PM CARES fund is covered under Government Schemes which is an important static GK topic with regards to UPSC or any other competitive examination.
+PM CARES fund is covered under the PM Schemes which is an important static GK topic with regards to UPSC or any other competitive examination.
 For information on various Static GK check the article linked here.

 |Gain an edge over your competition to competitive exams in the first attempt!
 Check the links for comprehensive preparation –|

 - With the Prime Minister serving as its Chairman, the Fund is a public charitable trust.